bookingactivities/booking-activities/readme.txt

 = 1.8.10 =
 * Breaking change - WooCommerce carts will be emptied after the update
 * Breaking change - You need to update your add-ons and probably adapt your custom code.
-No support will be provided for your custom code.
+No support can be provided for your custom code.
+* Feature - Pick multiple events on the calendar and book them all at once (find the option in your booking form editor, in the calendar settings)
+* Feature - Pick multiple events on the calendar and add them all to the shopping cart at once (with WooCommerce)
 * Tweak - Hide the Calendar bookings filter if only one calendar is available
 * Tweak - Display an admin error notice if an add-on is outdated and will cause malfunction
 * Fix - Fields were not prefilled with URL attributes on WC variable product page